-Additionally, the Training Manager will provide officers, including part-time officers, with in-service training in crisis intervention and mental illness crises as required by Minn.
-Stat. § 626.8469.
+Additionally, the Training Manager will provide officers, including part-time officers, with in-service training in crisis intervention and mental illness crisis as required by Minn.
+Stat. § 626.8469 and Minn.
+Stat. § 626.8474.

 This policy provides guidance for responding to public assemblies or demonstrations.